kaanakan/object_detection_confusion_matrix/README.md

 and

-The code is very similar to the repository below and main contribution of this repository is ConfusionMatrix class can be ued with all deep learning frameworks.
+The code is very similar to the repository below and main contribution of this repository is ConfusionMatrix class can be used with all deep learning frameworks.

 https://github.com/svpino/tf_object_detection_cm